saibhreas/book_search-mern/README.md

 * The student remains dehydrated, struggling to keep up, and resentful for being chided for asking for help.

-### The water is the answer.
+## The water is the answer.  *THE WATER IS THE ANSWER*

 What the loop misses are teaching moments.
-It also misses the mark of what the answer is.  **The water is the answer./ The solution to the programing question is the answer**
+It also misses the mark of what the answer is.  **The water is the answer./ The solution to the programing question is TO DIRECTLY ANSWER THE QUESTION**

 We all want to drink from the river of knowledge.
 The dedicated student is going to drink, retrace the steps (maybe small steps at first from the water’s edge) but will complete the path backwards and forwards to the water until it can be completed in the dark, without a map.

 The music student, will practice over and over again to get the performance right, if they can hear the difference, and know what the right way sounds like, *and ingrain the right way.*

-**You can give the programming student the solution to an exercise.**  You can point directly to the error, and it’s ok.
+### **You can give the programming student the solution to an exercise.**
+You can point directly to the error, and it’s ok.
+(IT IS A CHOICE, a choice to teach or not)

 **Because the real student will rework that point, backwards and forwards, for ownership and knowledge.**

   * You are not cheating the student.
   * You are not giving the store away.
-    *You are just giving a student (where the map was insufficient), a chance to learn, to take ownership of the material, and make it a building block for further knowledge and growth.
+    *You are just giving a student (where the map was insufficient), a chance to learn,

+    a chance to take ownership of the material, and make it a building block for further knowledge and growth.

 # In the future PLEASE PLEASE PLEASE

 If you have a student that is struggling:

   * the student shows they are putting in the time,
-  * they are asking for a drink of the water or asking you to sing the part –
+  * they are asking for a drink of the water or asking you to sing the part , asking for a problems solution –
     * ## just do it.

 *They aren’t stealing, they paid for the lesson..*

-If however you feel that it is pedagogically incorrect, then don’t chide the student for asking for help.
-Just be open, honest, and upfront, communicate clearly, the answers are not to be found here.
+If however you feel that it is pedagogically incorrect to give a solution to a problem, then don’t chide the student for asking for help.
+Just be open, honest, and upfront; communicate clearly the answers are not to be found here.

 The student will have to find another place to learn, and the resentment level on both parties will be remedied.